stefanovav/Speckle_Utilization-of-Steel-Profiles/README.md

 **Running the Application**

 main(): Orchestrates the workflow of fetching data, updating it, sending it back to Speckle, and displaying results.

+## License

+This project is licensed under the MIT License - see the [LICENSE] file for details.